slac-lcls/lute/docs/tutorial/new_task.md

 ```

 ## Creating a "First-Party" `Task`
+The process for creating a "First-Party" `Task` is very similar to that for a "Third-Party" `Task`, with the difference being that you must also write the analysis code.
+The steps for integration are:
+1. Write the `TaskParameters` model.
+2. Write the `Task` class.
+There are a few rules that need to be adhered to.
+3. Make your `Task` available by modifying the import function.
+4. Specify an `Executor`

 ### Specifying a `TaskParameters` Model for your `Task`
 Parameter models have a format that must be followed for "Third-Party" `Task`s, but "First-Party" `Task`s have a little more liberty in how parameters are dealt with, since the `Task` will do all the parsing itself.